data-mechanics/course-2017-fal-proj/README.md

 ```

 Enter in a number of means to be used as a value for k in the k-means algorithm.
 Our implementation allows for 1-21 means.
 Enter in a number of routes to be used as the number of routes returned by the z3-solver.
+This problem is satisfiable between 112 and 144 routes.
-Toggle whether markers should be generated.
-If enabled, the map will take roughly 0.5 to 2.0 seconds per marker to generate, with a marker existing for each route returned by the z-3 solver, this is satisfiable between 112 and 144 routes.
-If either of these parameters arent met they are set to their defaults, 1 mean and 112 routes.
-This runtime increase appears to be due to limitations on the standard usage limits of Google Maps' geocoder API, which allows for a limited number of queries per second.
-For more information, [see here](https://developers.google.com/maps/documentation/geocoding/usage-limits).
-To monitor the current progress, check the terminal window running python server.py once "submit" has been clicked.
-In some cases the server might time out in the generation of markers, especially for high number of routes.
+If either of these parameters are not met, they are set to their defaults, 1 mean and 112 routes.
 Click "submit."

 # course-2017-fal-proj